barbatus/angular2/README.md

 ## Angular2 package for Meteor

-Creates a Meteor package over [Angular2 NPM](https://www.npmjs.com/package/angular2) and exposes it to the outside world as a System.js module.
+Meteor package over [Angular2 NPM](https://www.npmjs.com/package/angular2) that exposes Angualr2 to the outside world as a System.js module.

 Current version of Angular2 - alpha-37.